ralphbean/monroe/wsgi/tg2app/README.rst

   ignoring the law.
 Courts have been approving foreclosures without requiring that mortgage servicers produce appropriate documentation; instead, they have relied on affidavits asserting that the papers are in order.
-And these affidavits were often produced by “robo-signers,” or low-level employees who had no idea whether their assertions were true.
+And these affidavits were often produced by "robo-signers," or low-level employees who had no idea whether their assertions were true.

-  Now an awful truth is becoming apparent: In many cases, the documentation doesn’t exist.
+  Now an awful truth is becoming apparent: In many cases, the documentation doesn't exist.
 In the frenzy of the bubble, much home lending was undertaken by fly-by-night companies trying to generate as much volume as possible.
-  These loans were sold off to mortgage “trusts,” which, in turn, sliced and diced them into mortgage-backed securities.
-The trusts were legally required to obtain and hold the mortgage notes that specified the borrowers’ obligations.
-But it’s now apparent that such niceties were frequently neglected.
+  These loans were sold off to mortgage "trusts," which, in turn, sliced and diced them into mortgage-backed securities.
+The trusts were legally required to obtain and hold the mortgage notes that specified the borrowers' obligations.
+But it's now apparent that such niceties were frequently neglected.
 And this means that many of the foreclosures now taking place are, in fact, illegal.

   This is very, very bad.
-For one thing, it’s a near certainty that significant numbers of borrowers are being defrauded — charged fees they don’t actually owe, declared in default when, by the terms of their loan agreements, they aren’t.
+For one thing, it's a near certainty that significant numbers of borrowers are being defrauded - charged fees they don't actually owe, declared in default when, by the terms of their loan agreements, they aren't.

-  Beyond that, if trusts can’t produce proof that they actually own the mortgages against which they have been selling claims, the sponsors of these trusts will face lawsuits from investors who bought these claims — claims that are now, in many cases, worth only a small fraction of their face value.
+  Beyond that, if trusts can't produce proof that they actually own the mortgages against which they have been selling claims, the sponsors of these trusts will face lawsuits from investors who bought these claims - claims that are now, in many cases, worth only a small fraction of their face value.

   And who are these sponsors?
-Major financial institutions — the same institutions supposedly rescued by government programs last year.
+Major financial institutions - the same institutions supposedly rescued by government programs last year.
 So the mortgage mess threatens to produce another financial crisis.